 - Plot-Based Photograph Obfuscation: In the manga, when the portraits of her and Shadi are shown for the very first time when Pegasus is reading his Funny Rabbit manga, the top half of her face can't be seen.
 Dialogue and other objects conveniently obscure the entire portrait on a few occasions, while Shadi's is perfectly visible.

 - Posthumous Character: She only appears in flashbacks.

 - Satellite Character: Nothing's known about her outside of her relationship with Pegasus.

-- Spell My Name with an S: And how!
-Her original name is シンディア, which can be transliterated as Cyndia, although some spell it as Cynthia or Cindia.
+- Spell My Name with an "S": Her original name is シンディア, which can be transliterated as Cyndia, although some spell it as Cynthia or Cindia.
 Then there's her dub name, Cecelia Pegasus, which becomes Cecilia, despite the fact that the proper dub name was shown in episode 40.
-It gets worse when people assume her original name is Cyndia Crawford, as she does not have a surname in the original.

 - Star-Crossed Lovers: With Pegasus.

 - Together in Death: With Pegasus in the manga, according to Kazuki Takahashi.

 - Voiced by: Anzaki Motomu (JP), David Wills (EN)